 We receive around 500 completed applications.
 We admit students with a target incoming class of about 12.

 Availability of financial aid varies from year to year.
 In a typical incoming class, we will have the following aid:

-c) Most aid in the first year is without duties.
+- Most aid in the first year is without duties.

-Subject to satisfactory performance, students can expect a research or teaching assistantship in years 2, 3, 4, and most likely 5.This means a full tuition waiver and an annual stipend of at least $19,000.
+- Subject to satisfactory performance, students can expect a research or teaching assistantship in years 2, 3, 4 and 5.This means a full tuition waiver and an annual stipend of at least $33,000.

 No. Financial aid is distributed solely on the basis of merit.
 In recent years, full fellowships were awarded to citizens of Brazil, China, Czech Republic, Germany, Hong Kong, India, Ireland, Israel, Poland, Romania, Russia, Taiwan, Thailand, Turkey, Ukraine, United Kingdom, and United States as well as other countries.

 All applicants who have not done their undergraduate work in a university where English is the sole language of instruction must take the TOEFL or the IELTS.
 The TSE is not required.
 The test scores can be used for up to 2 years from the actual date of the test.
-Regarding the TOEFL exam, We have a minimum required score of 100 on the Internet-based test (IBT), or 250 on the computer-based test (CBT), or 600 on the old paper-based test (PBT).
+Regarding the TOEFL exam, we have a minimum required score of 100 on the Internet-based test (IBT), or 250 on the computer-based test (CBT), or 600 on the old paper-based test (PBT).
 The TOEFL exam registration code is 5332.
 We also accept the IELTS.
 We require a band score of 7 for this exam.
 The IELTS Registration Code is 4610.
 If the TOEFL exam is not available the IELTS exam may be taken in its place.

 Three primary factors:

 - GRE test scores, especially quantitative scores of 160 or above

 - Academic record, especially economics and mathematics courses